-In the event a youth candidate is not able to pay the \$80. for their Ordeal financial assistance may be available by contacting our Lodge Adviser at adviser@miami495.org.
+In the event a youth candidate is not able to pay the \$85 for their Ordeal financial assistance is available by contacting our Lodge Adviser drewturner.bsa@gmail.com

-2022 Ordeal Dates:
+2025 Ordeal Dates:

-Spring Ordeal: April 29th - May 1st Cricket Holler Scout Camp Summer Ordeal: August 12th - 14th Cricket Holler Scout Camp Fall Ordeal: Sept 30th - Oct 2nd Cricket Holler Scout Camp
+Spring Ordeal: May 2nd - May 4th Cricket Holler Scout Camp Summer Ordeal: August 8th - 10th Cricket Holler Scout Camp Fall Ordeal: September 26th - 28th Cricket Holler Scout Camp

-Unit Election Report

-PARRO OF MONOR SOCIETY outh: # of youth prese ve youth must be present to ho Chapter: Select your Chapter AMI LODGE #495 ORDER OF THE ARROW red for an election to be considered nvalid until a BSA I.D. is provided.
-BSA I.D. is not t provided f for every youth memb per who was elec ted their Last Name First Name Address City State Zip Date of Birth BSA I.D.
-Elect ed?
-1 Ī 1 Ī 1 1 1 certify that the abov • gible and I approve them as n ominees for election: lumber of eligible youth: Number of ballots turned in: Please choose when we may notify the elected Scouts: lumber of votes required to be elected: ☐ Immediately after election ☐ After July 15 th Vill you be attending a Summer Camp other than Woodland Trails: 🗌 Yes 🔲 No Signature of Election Team Chair: If yes, please provide us with an email address where we may email a letter Signature of Election Team Adviser: authorizing an Out of Council Call Out Ceremony Please return form to: elections@miami495.org mail Address: , Rep's Name: Phone: • Email Addr ess: Adviser's Name: Phone: Email Addr ess: 15 2022 Flection Team Guidelines Miami Lo ndge #495
+Brotherhood Opportunities

+Spring Ordeal - Saturday May 3rd 2025 08:30 am till end of Day Cricket Holler Scout Camp Summer Ordeal Saturday August 8th 2025 08:30 am till end of Day @ Cricket Holler Scout Camp Fall Ordeal Saturday Sept 27th 2025 08:30 am till end of Day Cricket Holler Scout Camp Winter Fellowship 8:30 am Nov 8th 2025 @ Schiewetz Leadership Training Center

+Check miami495.org/brotherhood for additional added Brotherhood Opportunities it Number: Date of Elect ere to enter a a date. f registered active youth: of registered active youth mu .1 1.1 1 1 .1 1 are required for an election to be until a BSA I.D. is provided. considered valid.
+If a BS.
+A I.D.
+18 not p provided for ever ry youth me ember who was elected d their election will be Last Name First Name Address City State Zip Date of Birth BSA I.D.
+Elec ted? • -

+Phone:

+Phone:

+ᆗ

+4

+┽

+4

+┽

+\dashv

+╅ \dashv

+╁ ╡

+1 7 Ħ

+L cortify that the above youth members are eligible and Langrove them a s nominoo for alaction: 1

+Unit Leader Signature: youth members are engible o for election.

+Number of eligible youth: Number of ballots turned in: Please choose when we may notify the elected Scouts:

+Number of votes required to be elected: ☐ Immediately after election ☐ After July 15 th

+Will you be attending a Summer Camp this year: Tyes No Signature of Election Team Chair:

+If yes, please provide us with an email address where we may email a letter Signature of Election Team Adviser:

+authorizing an Out of Council Call Out Ceremony Please return form to: drewturner.bsa@gmail.com

+Email Address:

+Email Address:

+Email Address:

+Rep's Name:

+Adviser's Name: